SouthportFlower Show

 Good balance

-Friday is busier than Thursday but not as hectic as the weekend.
+Friday is busier than Thursday but calmer than the weekend.
 Good day for a relaxed visit.
-The food market is usually at its best Friday through Sunday.
+The food market is usually at its best Friday through Sunday, producers tend to bring more on the second day.

-The most popular day by some margin.
-Atmosphere is excellent, entertainment is at its best, but the site is very busy.
-If Saturday is your only option: arrive at opening, head to the show gardens first (crowds build from mid-morning).
+The most popular day.
+Atmosphere is excellent, entertainment is at its best, Anton Du Beke is here, but the site is very busy.
+If Saturday is your only option: arrive at opening, head to the show gardens first before crowds build from 11am.

-Sunday morning can be busy, but the afternoon quietens as people drift away.
+Sunday morning is busy, but the afternoon quietens as visitors drift away.
 Some exhibitors sell off plants and produce at reduced prices toward the end of the day.
-A good option if you can't make it Thursday or Friday.
+A good option if you can't make Thursday or Friday.

 Before You Go